technicaltidbits/hylia/src/posts/vale-series/install-vale-mac.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)".
 ```

 1. To verify that you installed Homebrew, run the command `brew help`.
-This command prints help info to the terminal.
-If the installation was successful, you'll see output in the terminal.
+If the installation was successful, the command prints the help documentation to the terminal.

 ## Step two: Install Vale

 1. From the terminal, run the command `brew install vale`.
-You'll see some output in the terminal as Homebrew installs Vale on your Mac.
+You'll see some output in the terminal as Homebrew installs Vale.

 2. Verify that the `vale` command is now available by running `vale -v` in the terminal.
 If the installation was successful, the command reports the latest, stable version of Vale.